 The Gainesville-Hall Metropolitan Planning Organization (GHMPO) is the governmental transportation planning body for Hall County and a portion of western Jackson County, which includes the City of Hoschton.
-It conducts federally mandated transportation planning for its service area, and May 6th, 2025, the GHMPO adopted its 2055 Metropolitan Transportation Plan as well as its Bicycle and Pedestrian Plan 2025 Update.
-The Metropolitan Transportation Plan (MTP) is a federally mandated long-ange planning document that identifies transportation deficiencies, policies, strategies, and projects, vision for a safe, accessible, and connected bicycle and pedestrian network within the GHMPO planning boundary area and includes project and policy recommendations to achieve its vision.
+It conducts federally mandated transportation planning for its service area, and representatives from the City of Hoschton serve on Policy and Advisory committees for the MPO.
+On May 6th, 2025, the GHMPO adopted its 2055 Metropolitan Transportation Plan as well as its Bicycle and Pedestrian Plan 2025 Update.
+The Metropolitan Transportation Plan (MTP) is a federally mandated longrange planning document that identifies transportation deficiencies, policies, strategies, and projects, and the GHMPO's MTP covers a planning horizon of 30 years.
+The Bicycle and Pedestrian Plan sets a vision for a safe, accessible, and connected bicycle and pedestrian network within the GHMPO planning boundary area and includes project and policy recommendations to achieve its vision.

 A map of the GHMPO boundary is shown on the following page.
 An outline of the goals, objectives, recommendations, and projects that are relevant to the City of Hoschton are shown in this section.
-The infrastructure decisions.
+The City of Hoschton should consider these plans when making all local transportation policy and infrastructure decisions.